-By approving the proposed subdivision, the opportunity for housing increases as there would be additional parcels on which new dwelling units could be developed.
+By approving the proposed subdivision, the opportunity for housing increases as there would be an additional parcel on which new dwelling units could be developed.
 The subject parcel is within the Rural Community Zoning District (discussed below) which provides the potential to develop multiple-family dwelling units, further supporting the aforementioned Anderson Valley Goal.